aplteam/Tatin/docs/PackageConfiguration.md

 #### assets

 If this is empty then the package has no assets.

-Instead it can point to a single file (typically `LICENSE`) or a folder or several files and folders, separated by a comma.
+Instead it can point to a folder hosting assets.

-Any folder must be relative to the package since the folder is part of the package.
-For that reason, folders may not contain a "`:`" under Windows, and not start with "`/`".
+The folder must be relative to the package since the folder is part of the package.
+For that reason, a folder may not contain a "`:`", and not start with "`/`".
 If one does anyway an error is thrown.

 There is one exception: when an absolute path is specified but it's partly identical to what will become `HOME` (the folder where the package lives) then Tatin removes that part silently, making it effectively relative.

 Notes:

-* When the package configuration file is written to disk the existence of any assets is checked.
-If one does not exist an error is thrown.
+* When the package configuration file is written to disk the existence of "assets" is checked.
+If it's not a folder an error is thrown.

   See also the [`GetFullPath2AssetsFolder`](#GetFullPath2AssetsFolder) function.

-* The assets\ folder must be considered read-only.
+* The `assets\` folder must be considered read-only.
 Never write to it from a package!

+* Watch out for the convention regarding a file "LICENSE" in the root of a project; refer to the "Server-TipsAndTricks" document for details

+* Check the "[files](#)" property for files like "ReadMe.txt" and the like

+* A file named "LICENSE" in the root of a project will always be copied to the root of a package

 A> ### Accessing assets from a class instance
 A>